AnshulRana13/API.Detection/README.md

 ## Scalibilty
  - This service can be scalable with bare minmum effort and will support all sort of
-      technology.
+      technologies.

  - Radis cache and Mongodb service is used for caching and user information respectively.
  - We can also intgrate Kafka and other messaging queue to talk and intiate other services
- - I am using infrastruture as a service, which is helping to build service faster.
+ - I am using infrastruture as a service, which is helping me to build service faster.
  - We can also integrate feature like config server, corellationId, API Gateway etc.